cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 appearing in this file are rendered first, meaning that in case of conflicting items in two layers, the layer appearing first in `project.mml` file will be rendered.

+### How to prevent CartoCSS from emitting too much Mapnik rules?

+You can track the number of generated rules per layer in the exported Mapnik XML file using the `scripts/inspect_mapnik_xml.py` Python script.
+Here are a few tips to prevent CartoCSS from generating useless rules.

+1. If you have to test against multiple values, consider generating a single output on the database side.
+Typically, when testing `bicycle=yes` and `bicycle=designated`, CartoCSS will output two rules.
+This is multiplied by all the other conditions (CartoCSS exports one rule per set of possible values).
+If you have 10 zoom conditions beside, this makes 20 (2 possible values for `bicycle` and 10 possible values for the zoom level) rules in total, so this increases very rapidly.
+Consider generating a new field `is_bicycle` which collapse both values (`yes` and `designated`) to a single boolean and have a single value to test against in the style.